 Standardized simple contracts like NDAs, DPAs, and sales agreements

 It might also happen that larger tasks can be broken down into smaller parts.
 For example, while business managers may initiate contract drafting with the help of a pre-approved template, Legal may step in to handle any negotiations and clause swapping.

 Leverage legal technology

-Technology is another area that can help Legal teams delegate high-volume work that doesn’t generate significant value for the company.
+Contract management software is another area that can help Legal teams delegate high-volume work that doesn’t generate significant value for the company.